Moussa Wagué

-Moussa Wagué (born 4 October 1998) is a Senegalese professional footballer who plays as a right-back for Greek Super League club Panserraikos and the Senegal national team.
+Moussa Wagué (born 4 October 1998) is a Senegalese professional footballer who plays as a right-back for Kategoria Superiore club Elbasani and the Senegal national team.

 Club career

 Eupen

 Wagué joined K.A.S.
 Eupen from the Aspire Academy in November 2016.
 He made his professional debut in a 0–1 loss to Genk on 21 January 2017.
-Wagué spent two seasons with Eupen under coach Claude Makélélé, helping the team remain in the Belgian top division.
+Wagué spent two seasons with Eupen under coach Claude Makélélé, helping the team stay in the Belgian top division.

 Barcelona

-In August 2018, Wagué completed a transfer from Eupen to FC Barcelona, for a fee of €5 million.
+In August 2018, Wagué completed a transfer from Eupen to FC Barcelona for a fee of €5 million.
 He initially joined the reserves ahead of the 2018–19 season.
 On 13 January 2019, Wagué scored his first goal for Barcelona B in a 2–0 win at the Miniestadi against CD Alcoyano.

-Barcelona manager Ernesto Valverde named Wagué as one of the five promising young players to whom he hoped to give first team opportunities.
-Wagué made his senior side debut on 6 March 2019, starting and playing the full 90 minutes of the Catalan Super Cup against Girona.
+Barcelona manager Ernesto Valverde named Wagué as one of the five promising young players to whom he hoped to give first-team opportunities.
+Wagué made his senior-side debut on 6 March 2019, starting and playing the full 90 minutes of the Catalan Super Cup against Girona.
 On 13 April 2019, he made his official debut in a La Liga match against Huesca where he played a full 90 minutes; he described it as a "dream come true".
 Wagué again featured for the first team on 4 May 2019, impressing despite Barcelona's 0–2 defeat to Celta Vigo.
-He would appear once more in Barcelona's La Liga finale, coming on as a second half substitute in a 2–2 draw with Eibar.
+He would appear once more in Barcelona's La Liga finale, coming on as a second-half substitute in a 2–2 draw with Eibar.

-Wagué was officially promoted to the first team ahead of the 2019–20 season, and given the number 16 shirt.
+Wagué was officially promoted to the first team ahead of the 2019–20 season and given the number 16 shirt.
 He made his first Champions League start for Barcelona on 10 December 2019, as his side defeated Inter Milan 2–1.

 Loan to Nice

-In 31 January 2020, French club OGC Nice confirmed a loan transfer for Wagué, keeping him until the end of the 2019–20 season, with an option to buy for €15,000,000.
-He made his debut for Nice in their 2–1 victory over Lyon on 2 February 2020, coming on as a second half substitute.
+On 31 January 2020, French club OGC Nice confirmed a loan transfer for Wagué, keeping him at the club until the end of the 2019–20 season, with an option to buy for €15,000,000.
+He made his debut for Nice in their 2–1 victory over Lyon on 2 February 2020, coming on as a second-half substitute.
 On 7 March 2020, Wagué provided the winning assist in Nice's 2–1 derby victory against rivals AS Monaco.
 Upon the cancellation of the Ligue 1 season due to the COVID-19 outbreak in France, he returned to Barcelona after Nice decided not to activate his purchase option.

 Loan to PAOK

 On 21 September 2020, Barcelona confirmed the loan transfer of Wagué to Greek side PAOK on loan for the rest of the season.
 On 13 December 2020, he suffered a severe knee injury during PAOK's local derby against Aris Thessaloniki.
-As a result he was slated to miss nine months of action.
+As a result, he was slated to miss nine months of action.